Vinamra-21/IITMandiHackathon/Group30_AI_Troubleshooter/README.md

 - 🔍 *Tavily API :* Used to pull real-time web search results when the internal documentation is insufficient.

+## 📂 Dataset
+The dataset used for MATBOT includes:

+- 18 PDFs covering MATLAB troubleshooting topics from official documentation and third-party sources.

+- Scraped troubleshooting content from MATLAB forums and documentation pages.

+- Scraped Stack Overflow data, focusing on MATLAB-related questions and solutions.

+This combined dataset is embedded using retrieval-augmented generation (RAG) techniques to provide accurate and fast responses.

 ## 🚀 How It Works
 ![MATBOT Interface](MatBot/server/flowchart.png)